rakhimov/scram/README.rst

 -------------

 This process is tested using `Travis CI`_
-Ubuntu 12.04 LTS using apt-get as the package manager.
+Ubuntu 12.04 LTS using apt-get as a package manager.

 The command to install a dependency takes the form of: